 Two impact stations and two control stations will be monitored for water quality throughout the project (Fig. 2).
 Due to the shallow depth of the streams at the project site, water samples will only be collected from the stream's surface.
 Impact stations will be located 3 ft (1 m) from the project silt curtains.
-Control stations will be located approximately 50 ft (15 m) from project silt curtains.
+Control stations will be located approximately 50 ft (15 m) upstream and downstream from project silt curtains.
+Dewatering effluent (Sta.
+Dewatering) will be sample from a location downstream from all proposed treatment.
 Approximate latitudinal and longitudinal coordinates for these monitoring stations are presented in Table 3.
-Once the monitoring program begins, Global Positioning System (GPS) coordinates (with datum) of the sampling stations will be recorded during sampling and provided to HDOH-CWB with the field notes.
+Once the monitoring program begins, Global Positioning System (GPS) coordinates (with datum) of the sampling stations will be recorded during sampling and provided to HDOT with the field notes.